 MBTA defines its culture as the product of the individual and group values, attitudes, competencies, and patterns of behavior that determine the commitment to, and the style and proficiency of, an organization's health and safety programs.
 Organizations with a positive safety culture are characterized by communications founded on mutual trust, shared perceptions of the importance of safety, and confidence in the efficacy of preventative measures.
-Culture consists of psychological (how people think), behavioral (how people act), and organizational elements.

 It is the intention of senior management to institute a positive safety culture throughout the organization.
-In order to accomplish this all employees must be responsible for, and consider the impact of, safety in everything they do.
-This way of thinking must be so deep-rooted that it truly becomes the "MBTA culture."
-All decisions must consider the implications on safety.
-This culture will set the boundaries for acceptable behavior at MBTA.
+To accomplish this, all employees must be responsible for, and consider the impact of, safety in every task they perform.
+This approach must be so inherent that it defines MBTA's culture.
+This safety-centric approach sets the expectations for safe behavior at MBTA.

 As part of its SMS implementation, MBTA will measure its safety culture through the use of surveys, or an equivalent method.
-Having a baseline understanding of employee's perception of safety at the MBTA will help management understand what components of the SMS should be improved and where MBTA may be having success in implementing a positive safety culture.
+Having a baseline understanding of employees' perception of safety at the MBTA will help management understand what components of the SMS should be improved and where MBTA has success in implementing SMS to support a positive safety culture.

-2.1.1 Reporting Culture
+2.1.1 Informed Culture